 TDS is calculated on invoice value.
 Let’s understand with an example :

-Example : A Ltd makes below payments to Mr. A, a contractor during FY 2019-20
+Example: A Ltd makes the below payments to Mr. A, a contractor during FY 2022-23

 In above, single payment does not exceed Rs.
-30,000 so no TDS required to be deducted at that time but while making payment on 20-12-2019, aggregate payment in a financial year exceeds Rs.
+30,000 so no TDS is required to be deducted at that time but while making payment on 20-12-2022, aggregate payment in a financial year exceeds Rs.
 1,00,000/- hence TDS will be deducted.

 |TDS @ 1%||1080|

-As discussed above, when work includes manufacturing or supply of a product as per the specification of a customer by using the material purchased from him/her.
+As discussed above, when work includes manufacturing or supply of a product as per a customer's specification by using the material purchased from him/her.
 In such case, TDS will be deducted on:

-- Invoice value excluding the price of material (if it is indicated separately in the invoice).
+- Invoice value excludes the material's price (if it is indicated separately in the invoice).

-Some Special Considerations by Government on 194C Applicaibility
+Some Special Considerations by Government on 194C Applicability

-CBDT has made some special announcements relating to implications of section 194C which are as follows:
+CBDT has made some special announcements relating to the implications of section 194C, which are as follows:

-Payment for Couriers Any payment to couriers will be liable to TDS as it involves carriage of goods.
+Any payment to couriers will be liable to TDS as it involves the carriage of goods.

-It does not end with deduction of TDS only, you have to timely deposit the TDS amount to the government.
+It does not end with a deduction of TDS only; you have to deposit the TDS amount to the government timely.

 |Particular||Time limit to deposit TDS|